 - 3.1 Sample Receiving

 - 3.1.1 The Contractor shall have written SOPs for sample receiving which accurately reflect the procedures used by the laboratory.

 - 3.1.2 The written SOPs for sample receiving shall ensure that the procedures listed below are in-use at the laboratory.

 - 3.1.2.1 The condition of shipping containers and sample containers are inspected and recorded on Form DC-1 upon receipt by the sample custodian or a designated representative.

 - 3.1.2.2 The condition of custody seals are inspected and recorded on Form DC-1 upon receipt by the sample custodian or a designated representative.

 - 3.1.2.3 The presence or absence of the following documents/items accompanying the sample shipment is verified and recorded on Form DC-1 by the sample custodian or a designated representative:

-- Custody seals;
+- C Custody seals;

-- C Chain-of-Custody records;
+- C Chain of Custody Records;

-- C Traffic Reports or Packing Lists;
+- C Traffic Reports or packing lists;

-- C Airbills or airbill stickers, and
+- C Airbills or airbill stickers; and

 - C Sample tags.

 - 3.1.2.4 The agreement or disagreement of information recorded on shipping documents with information recorded on sample containers is verified and recorded on Form DC-1 by the sample custodian or a designated representative.

 - 3.1.2.5 The following information is recorded on Form DC-1 by the sample custodian or a designated representative as samples are received and inspected:

 - Custody seal numbers, when present;

 - C Airbill or airbill sticker numbers;

-- C Sample tag numbers listed/not listed on Chain-of-Custody
+- C Sample tag numbers listed/not listed on Chain of Custody

-records;
+Records;

-- Cooler temperature; - C Date of receipt; - C Time of receipt; - C EPA sample numbers; - C Sample tag numbers; - C Assigned laboratory numbers; - C Samples delivered by hand, and - C Problems and discrepancies. - 3.1.2.6 All accompanying forms are signed, dated, and the time is recorded, when applicable, at the time of sample receipt (e.g., Chain-of-Custody records, Traffic Reports or packing lists, and airbills) by the sample custodian or a designated representative. - 3.1.2.7 The Sample Management Office (SMO) is contacted to resolve problems and discrepancies including, but not limited to: absent documents; conflicting information; absent or broken custody seals and unsatisfactory sample condition (e.g., leaking sample container). - 3.1.2.8 The resolution of problems and discrepancies by SMO is recorded. - 3.2 Sample Identification - 3.2.1 The Contractor shall have written SOPs for sample identification which accurately reflect the procedures used by the laboratory. - 3.2.2 The written SOPs for sample identification shall ensure that the procedures listed below are in use at the laboratory. - 3.2.2.1 The identity of USEPA samples and prepared samples is maintained throughout the laboratory when: - C The Contractor assigns unique laboratory sample identification numbers, thus the written SOPs shall include a description of the procedure used to assign these numbers; - C The Contractor uses prefixes or suffixes in addition to laboratory sample identification numbers, thus the written SOPs shall include their definitions; and - C The Contractor uses methods to uniquely identify fractions/parameter groups and matrix type, thus the written SOPs shall include a description of these methods. - 3.2.2.2 Each sample and sample preparation container is labeled with the SMO number or a unique laboratory sample identification number.
+- Cooler temperature;

+- C Date of receipt; - C Time of receipt; - C Designated Sample Numbers; - C Sample tag numbers; - C Assigned laboratory numbers; - C Samples delivered by hand; and - C Problems and discrepancies. - 3.1.2.6 All accompanying forms are signed, dated, and the time is recorded, when applicable, at the time of sample receipt (e.g., Chain of Custody Records/Traffic Reports or packing lists, and airbills) by the sample custodian or a designated representative. - 3.1.2.7 The Task Order Project Officer (TOPO) is contacted to resolve problems and discrepancies including, but not limited to: absent documents; conflicting information; absent or broken custody seals and unsatisfactory sample condition (e.g., leaking sample container). - 3.1.2.8 The resolution of problems and discrepancies by the TOPO is recorded. - 3.2 Sample Identification - 3.2.1 The Contractor shall have written SOPs for sample identification which accurately reflect the procedures used by the laboratory. - 3.2.2 The written SOPs for sample identification shall ensure that the procedures listed below are in use at the laboratory. - 3.2.2.1 The identity of Government furnished samples and prepared samples is maintained throughout the laboratory when: - C The Contractor assigns unique laboratory sample identification numbers, thus the written SOPs shall include a description of the procedure used to assign these numbers; - C The Contractor uses prefixes or suffixes in addition to laboratory sample identification numbers, thus the written SOPs shall include their definitions; and - C The Contractor uses methods to uniquely identify fractions/parameter groups and matrix type, thus the written SOPs shall include a description of these methods. - 3.2.2.2 Each sample and sample preparation container is labeled with the Government assigned number or a unique laboratory sample identification number. - 3.3 Sample Security - 3.3.1 The Contractor shall have written SOPs for sample security which accurately reflect the procedures used by the laboratory.